Austin Collaborative Divorce Lawyer

 Preserving Relationships

-The main dividing line between collaborative law and more traditional forms of negotiation or litigation is thus its emphasis on relationship preservation, which is especially crucial for couples with children who have to continue to co-parent after their divorce.
+The main dividing line between collaborative divorce and more traditional forms of negotiation or litigation is thus its emphasis on relationship preservation, which is especially crucial for couples with children who have to continue to co-parent after their divorce.
 This collaboration allows parents to co-create parenting plans and take into account the children’s best interests, facilitating the co-parenting relationship, even if the romantic relationship has come to an end.

-Collaborative law decreases the chance of future legal and relationship conflicts.
+collaborative divorce decreases the chance of future legal and relationship conflicts.

 Reduced Stress

-By removing the ‘winner-take-all’ dynamic of the courtroom, collaborative law can reduce the stress of divorce.
+By removing the ‘winner-take-all’ dynamic of the courtroom, collaborative divorce can reduce the stress of divorce.
 Clients will most likely feel in more control of their lives as the outcome is based on their wishes and feelings.
 Having the opportunity to negotiate the terms of how your lives will be divided when you are about to end the marriage can be very empowering as it results in resolutions that both sides feel comfortable with.

-Financial Planning in Collaborative Law:
+Financial Planning in collaborative divorce:

 Comprehensive Financial Analysis

 Financial issues are among one of the most important concerns in a divorce.
-In collaborative law, a financial professional is often hired to help make a detailed analysis of the couple’s finances.
+In collaborative divorce, a financial professional is often hired to help make a detailed analysis of the couple’s finances.
 These professionals include certified public accountants, forensic accountants and financial specialists, and are particularly valuable in assisting an attorney in the analysis of the marital estate.

 This includes the calculation of income, valuation of business entities, tracing of separate property, estimation of spousal maintenance, and identification of any tax implications.
 These professionals offer the couple a complete analysis of their financial situation so that they can negotiate a settlement that is clear to everyone.